dbohdan/jimhttp/README.md

 # Components

-The components listed below work in Tcl 8.5, Tcl 8.6, and Jim Tcl 0.76 or later unless indicated otherwise.
+The components listed below work in Tcl 8.5, Tcl 8.6, Tcl 8.7a3, and Jim Tcl 0.76 or later unless indicated otherwise.
 Each component is versioned separately.
 Component version numbers follow [semantic versioning](http://semver.org/spec/v2.0.0.html).
 A major version number of zero indicates an unstable API.